Dans-Plugins/Medieval-Factions/README.md

-GoodLucky777 | Fixed a bug and a few typos in the code Elafir | Made it possible to control gates with redstone [Deej](https://github.com/Mr-Deej) | Added checks to several commands
+GoodLucky777 | Fixed a bug and a few typos in the code Elafir | Made it possible to control gates with redstone [Deej](https://github.com/Mr-Deej) | Added checks to several commands VoChiDanh | Refactored parts the PersistentData class in an attempt to resolve java compatibility issues

 ### Translators
 Name | Language(s)